Akbarkhuja/uzbek_speech_to_text/README.md

 ## **Prerequisites**
 - **Installation of Apache Spark and PySpark:**
   - [Installation Guide](https://www.datacamp.com/tutorial/installation-of-pyspark)
+    go to the Linux installatiob and skip parts from 7 - 9 in Java JDK installation.
+    Also after 6 step in "Installing Spark, move your spark directory to the "/opt/spark":
+    ``` console
+    mv [path to your spark directory] /opt/spark
+    ```
+    and in "Configuring Environment Variable in Linux" part, in step 2 equate the variable SPARK_HOME to "/opt/spark":
+    ``` console
+    export SPARK_HOME=/opt/spark
+    ```
+    Everything else should be according to the instructions

 - **PostgreSQL:**
   - Go the [page](https://www.postgresql.org/download/), choose your Linux distribution and follow the instructions